 Buy The Book

-Foreign Language books are one of those books you can’t afford to not buy.
-For one I know that I use my Spanish book everyday in class.
-For two there are too many examples you will be missing out on if you don’t buy it.
+Foreign Language books are one of those books you can’t afford not to buy.
+For one, I know that I use my Spanish book every day in class.
+For two, there are too many examples you will be missing out on if you don’t buy it.
 Buying the book will make your foreign language experience much easier.

 Go To Class